wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Database connection closed
 ```

 Simple as that.
-From the script you may tell that I'm using the OpenAI API and I've picked the `text-embedding-3-small` embedding model.
-You can choose from different models, which varies by generation, performance and price.
-In the moment of writing this article there are also `text-embedding-ada-002` and `text-embedding-3-large`.
-A current list of supported models could be found on [the official OpenAI Models website](https://platform.openai.com/docs/models).
+From the script, you can tell that I'm using the OpenAI API and I've picked the `text-embedding-3-small` embedding model.
+You can choose from different models, which vary by generation, performance, and price.
+At the moment of writing this article, there are also `text-embedding-ada-002` and `text-embedding-3-large`.
+A current list of supported models can be found on [the official OpenAI Models website](https://platform.openai.com/docs/models).

-Going back to the script, if you look closer you may see that each recipe data was splitted into smaller chunks (name, description, ingredients, instructions and tags) to make each vector smaller.
+Going back to the script, if you look closer you may see that each recipe's data was split into smaller chunks (name, description, ingredients, instructions, and tags) to make each vector smaller.

 #### 🚀Start batch job

-An input file is prepared so we have nothing left but to write a script to first upload it and then start the batch job:
+An input file is prepared, so we have nothing left but to write a script to first upload it and then start the batch job:

 ```python
 import os